lino-framework/book/docs/specs/ledger.rst

     The **voucher type** defines the database model used to store vouchers of this type (:attr:`model`).

-    But it can be more complex: actually the voucher type is defined by its :attr:`table_class`, i.e. application developers can define more than one *voucher type* per model by providing alternative tables (views) for it.
+    In more complex cases the :term:`application developer` can define more than one *voucher type* per model by providing alternative tables (views) for it.

-    Every Lino Cosi application has its own global list of voucher types defined in the :class:`VoucherTypes` choicelist.

     .. attribute:: model